-As a not for profit organisation we are all responsible for ensuring that we spend our money wisely; those funds raised by our branch and group network or monies raised centrally.
+As a not-for-profit organisation, we are all responsible for ensuring that we spend our money wisely; funds raised by our branch and group network, or monies raised centrally.
 These funds are prioritised to ensure we meet our key core objectives, providing care and improving the quality of life for those living with MND, investing in the very best research and also campaigning.

 On average, branches and groups have contributed in excess of £2.5 million each year.

 The changes in branch reporting will allow quarterly information to be gathered for our branches in addition to the information already received from our groups.
 This will allow for more accurate budgets and forecasts, something we have not historically be able to achieve until now.